Opening Doors: Nigel Stowe of Hotel Café Royal

-“Are you staying with us madam?”
+“Are you staying with us, madam?”

-The language of the luxury hotel can feel curiously prohibitive, and imbued with a certain imperiousness.
+The language of the luxury hotel can feel curiously prohibitive and imbued with a certain imperiousness.
 I imagine to counteract such feelings they hire men like Nigel Stowe.

 Sat neatly-suited in The Club at Hotel Café Royal, Nigel is the courteous Club Director.
-The image of ‘members only’ seems immediately contradicted in his openness.
+The image of ‘members only’ seems immediately contradicted by his openness.
 Originally from North London and a keen conversationalist, he’s dabbled with stand-up comedy and claims that “humour is the backbone to everything.”
 Best of all, Nigel knows how to blend 5 star service with sincerity.

 Completely contradicting the idea of the dogged Brit upholding age-old ‘boys’ clubs’, Nigel thrives on the movement of our metropolis.
 “I went to Paris last year, I love it, but it hasn’t really moved on much since I’ve been going there for 40 years.
 I wouldn’t say that’s a bad thing, but I do think cities need to evolve.”
 He has no problem letting the London whir occur, and is excited about change, including the change that he’s helping to bring about.